 Word of mouth is especially important for pet sitting work.
 Build up a good reputation and people will gladly refer you to their friends and acquaintances.

 Set up costs are more expensive than that of a pet sitter.
-You will have to obtain council permission to erect adequate shelter for pets in your care.
+You will have to obtain council permission to erect an adequate shelter for pets in your care.
 Pros are that you can work from home, so no travelling involved.
 Cons may be that it is difficult to get time off work.

 As with pet sitting work, basic medical knowledge is extremely useful as you have to medicate a cat in your care.
 Check with your local council about rules and regulations in setting up and running a boarding cattery.

 Nationally accredited courses are available for people wishing to become a pet groomer.
 Most countries don’t require formal qualifications in order to work as a pet groomer, but they certainly help.
-You have the choice to either find work with an established groomer or set up shop yourself, however this will come with expenses.
+You have the choice to either find work with an established groomer or set up shop yourself, however, this will come with expenses.

-Obtaining qualifications is highly recommended and gaining experience necessary.
+Obtaining qualifications is highly recommended and gaining the experience necessary.
 You can offer your services for free to animal shelters such as the RSPCA or see if any pet grooming salons are willing to give you work experience.

 Pros are that eventually you can set up shop and work for yourself, but it’s not all grooming pampered felines.
-Your job will involve handling sometimes difficult cats who resent being bathed, clipping some cats who’s fur is too long or matted, animals who have parasites, impacted anal glands.
+Your job will involve handling sometimes difficult cats who resent being bathed, clipping some cats whose fur is too long or matted, animals who have parasites, impacted anal glands.
 But on the plus side, you get to hang out with cats all day.
 What’s better than that?